 How painful is wisdom tooth extraction?

 Wisdom tooth extraction varies for each individual.
 However, with today’s anesthesia options, the extraction itself should not be painful.
 You’ll likely feel pressure but not direct pain.
-After the procedure, you can expect some discomfort and swelling once the anesthesia wears off.
-Pain relievers and following your dentist’s instructions can help manage any pain during recovery.
+After the procedure, you can expect discomfort and swelling once the anesthesia wears off.
+Pain relievers and following your dentist’s instructions can help manage pain during recovery.
 Always communicate with your dentist about any concerns or pain you might experience.

 What are the options the elderly have for tooth loss?